Paragliding (PG) equipment – typical setup

 There is also a large zippered storage area along the back of the harness for stowing gear, like the glider packing bag and personal gear.

 The pilot is securely strapped into the harness – he cannot fall out.
 When on the ground, the pilot is able to stand up easily though it is somewhat difficult to run with a harness attached.
 Once in the air, many harnesses have a foot strap attached so that the pilot can easily place himself firmly in the harness without letting go of the controls – the brakes.
 Some harnesses have the pilot almost in a reclining position while some are very upright.
 Some are shaped like a pod.
 These harness are the most comfortable and allow the pilot to be less exposed to the colder air of high altitudes.
 They are also the most expensive and used mostly by serious cross country pilots.
-Cost: $450 - $1,500.
-The least expensive harnesses are little more than a series of straps and have no protection which makes them dangerous to use.
-Most pilots spend about $850 on a harness.
+The least expensive harnesses are little more than a series of straps and have no protection which makes them hazardous to use in the event of a rough landing.

 The helmet

-Most pilots prefer helmets with a faceguard as we tend to hit the ground at many different angles, especially when launching.
-Who likes to eat dirt and grass or have one's nose rearranged?
+Many pilots prefer helmets with a faceguard that protects the face in case of an accident.
 The Charly Insider (photo here) is made of Kevlar and is specifically designed and certified to meet the strict standards of the European Union for air sports.
 How much is your head worth if you go bonk?
-This should not be a difficult question but it is for too many pilots....
+This should not be a difficult question but it is for too many pilots.
 Helmets without faceguards should only be used by experienced pilots.
 Accidents at launch by new pilots tend to involve face plants which is why the faceguard is highly recommended.
-Cost: $225 - $350

 The reserve

 Most pilots fly with a reserve in case they experience an unrecoverable collapse of their glider.
-Reserves are only to be used as a last resort because once under the reserve the pilot has no control whatsoever where he will land.
-Therefore, deploying a reserve when things go awry with your main glider is always dicey.
+Standard reserves (non-steerable) are a last resort because once under the reserve the pilot has no control over where he may land.
+Therefore, deploying a reserve when things go awry with your glider is always dicey.
 (Here is a video of the unexpected results that can happen during a deployment.)
-It is best to never be in a situation where reserve deployment might be necessary.
-This is why proper training is essential.
+It is best to never be in a situation where reserve deployment might be necessary and why proper training is essential.

-Steerable reserves are now available for additional cost.
 Tandem pilots often fly with special (and expensive) carabiners that can release the glider while it is loaded and stop the possibility of the glider causing problems after a reserve deployment.
 Therefore, it is always wiser to fly with plenty of altitude and do everything possible to fix the problem with your glider before reaching for the reserve.
-Once under a typical reserve, you have no control over where you will land and no guarantee how the reserve will deploy.
-This is why it is a last resort.

 Footwear

 The most common injury in paragliding is to the ankles.
-It is important to protect them which is why high top boots are recommended.
+It is important to protect them AND why high top boots are recommended.
 Boots should not have lacing clips attached as they can snag the lines in and around the harness.
 You will probably never have a problem if you fly with boots that have open lacing clips.
 But why complicate a series of cascading events with lines snagged to your boots?
-A student who knew better got his feet tangled together while trying to land – he was fortunate he didn't get hurt.
+A student of ours who knew better got his feet tangled together while trying to land – he was fortunate he didn't get hurt.
+Duct tape can be used to cover up boot hooks, if they are present.

 The boots pictured below are made by Crispi of Italy – among the finest on the market.
-Yours truly has owned a pair for 15 years and have proven extremely durable, even when used to hike.
-They are the most comfortable boots I have ever owned.
-They have sturdy vertical inserts which help prevent ankle injuries and are light and comfortable.
+Yours truly has owned a pair for 15 years and have proven extremely durable, even when used for hiking.
+They are the most comfortable boots you can buy.
+They have sturdy vertical inserts which help prevent ankle injuries and are lightweight.
 The boots also do not have any exposed metal parts that might snag a glider line.
-Ordering the CRISPI boots can be challenging in the U.S.
+Unfortunately, ordering the CRISPI boots can be challenging in the U.S.

-There are other boots similar to the CRISPI's on the world-wide market, such as the German HanWag.
+There are other boots similar to the CRISPI's, such as the German HanWag.

-Unfortunately, American tort law has made many ultralight products, including wings, engines, and boots too risky to sell in sue-happy America.
-Southwest Airsports can supply the HanWag or Crispi boots because we have an office in the EU and they do not give a damn what American lawyers and courts do and can send us the boots, as needed.
+Unfortunately, American tort law has made many ultralight products, including wings, engines, and boots risky to sell in sue-happy America.
 Ordinary hiking boots will also do but if you have weak ankles or want maximum protection for your feet, these types of boots are worth the investment.
-I have tough ankles so I rarely fly with my CRISPI boots unless I am going cross country where LZ's can be unpredictable including having high grass which can conceal hazards.
 They are also good for cold weather.

 The radio

-There is a newer and much cheaper radio made in China called the Bao Feng which costs less than $40 on the Internet.
+There is cheap radio made in China called the Bao Feng which costs a fraction of the Japanese radios.
 It does not need modification and is ready to go.
-However, the receiver has poor selectivity and sensitivity.
-Translated: nearby and powerful radio transmitters can interfere with its operation and it does not work well beyond a few hundred yards unless high power is used.
-This quickly drains the battery.
+However, the receiver has poor selectivity and miserable sensitivity.
+Translated: nearby and powerful radio transmitters (commercial) can interfere with its operation.
+It does not work well beyond a few hundred yards unless high power is used which quickly drains the battery.
 It is also not particularly reliable and can be buggy to operate.
-On the good side: it is really inexpensive to buy.
+We use them at our school but only for ground communication when training.

 Compass